fangq/mcx/README.md

-	unsigned int  totalphoton;     // how many total photon simulated unsigned int  detected;        // how many photons are detected (not necessarily all saved) unsigned int  savedphoton;     // how many detected photons are saved in this file float unitinmm;                // what is the voxel size of the simulation unsigned int  seedbyte;        // how many bytes per RNG seed float normalizer;              // what is the normalization factor int respin;                    // if positive, repeat count so total photon=totalphoton*respin; if negative, total number is processed in respin subset unsigned int  srcnum;          // number of sources for simultaneous pattern sources unsigned int  savedetflag;     // number of sources for simultaneous pattern sources int reserved[2];               // reserved fields for future extension } History;
+	unsigned int  totalphoton;     // how many total photon simulated unsigned int  detected;        // how many photons are detected (not necessarily all saved) unsigned int  savedphoton;     // how many detected photons are saved in this file float unitinmm;                // what is the voxel size of the simulation unsigned int  seedbyte;        // how many bytes per RNG seed float normalizer;              // what is the normalization factor int respin;                    // if positive, repeat count so total photon=totalphoton*respin; if negative, total number is processed in respin subset unsigned int  srcnum;          // number of sources for simultaneous pattern sources unsigned int  savedetflag;     // number of sources for simultaneous pattern sources unsigned int  totalsource;     // total source number when multiple sources are defined int reserved[1];               // reserved fields for future extension } History;
 ```
 When the `-q` flag is set to 1, the detected photon initial seeds are also stored
 following the detected photon data, consisting of a 2-D byte array of `#savedphoton * #seedbyte`.